Bernhard Grzimek: World War II and aftermath

-In late 1947, Grzimek was accused of membership in the NSDAP (the Nazi Party) by the U.S. military government, which he denied.
+Grzimek's involvement in the politics of the period is complicated and unclear.
+In a Berlin University document signed by Grzimek on April 22, 1936, he gave a statement that he had been in the Sturmabteilung, Motorsturm 2 / M28 and that he had been a member of the NSDAP (the Nazi Party, member number 2552) from 1933 to 1935.
+However these were statements made by him and no official documents corroborate this.
+In a biography by Claudia Sewig, the fact that he obtained a motor license only in 1952 makes the claim about his "Motorsturm" strange.
+In November 1947, Grzimek was questioned about his membership in the NSDAP by the U.S. military government, and here he denied it.
 He was then removed from office in the Frankfurt Zoo, fined, and sent for denazification.
 On 23 March 1948, it was determined that he was innocent (Category 5; Exonerated).
-He was then reinstated at the Zoo by the U.S. government but his reputation was compromised as there was a NSDAP entry as a candidate but not as a member; following a 1949 lawsuit Grzimek was given a fine.
-According to Nowak, Grzimek had tried to join the party out of fear, to save himself.
+He was then reinstated at the Zoo by the U.S. government but his reputation was compromised as there was a NSDAP entry as a candidate (admitted on May 1, 1937 - number 5,919,786) but not as a member; following a 1949 lawsuit Grzimek was given a fine.
+According to Eugeniusz Nowak, Grzimek had tried to join the party out of fear, to save himself.

 Zoo director

-Grzimek became director of the Frankfurt Zoological Garden on 1 May 1945.
-With the zoo then in ruins and all but 20 animals killed, he prevented the permanent closure of the Frankfurt Zoo and the relocation of the "Center Zoo" to the outskirts.
-The Zoo reopened on 1 July 1945, after all bomb craters had been filled and buildings temporarily restored.
-With festivals, dances and actors, Grzimek attracted the Frankfurt population, while receiving the assent of the Provisional Government and the U.S. military to continue the Zoo.
-He led the Zoo for 29 years, until his retirement on 30 April 1974.
-He made it into one of the largest zoological gardens in Germany.

-At the same time he served as president of the Frankfurt Zoological Society, this for over forty years.
-The society – organized on similar principles as its London and New York counterparts – runs a number of wildlife conservation projects both in Germany and overseas; most well-known is its ongoing work in the Serengeti ecosystem in Tanzania, East Africa.